e-dub/CoronaSouthTyrol/README.md

-# Corona Data in South Tyrol
+# Corona Data for South Tyrol